 The three Doshas are Pitta, Vata, and Kapha.
 Pitta is comprised of the elements Fire and Water and administers digestion and metabolism.
 If Pitta predominates in our nature, we tend to be intense, intelligent, and goal oriented with a strong appetite for life.
 Vata is comprised of Space and Air which regulates movement and change in our minds and bodies.
 If Vata is a dominant in your system, you tend to be thin, light, enthusiastic, energetic and changeable.
 Kapha is made from Earth and Water, maintaining and protecting the integrity and structure of our mind and body.
 As a Kapha dominant dosha you tend to be easy-going, methodical, and nurturing.

 The principle goal of Ayurveda is to determine your dominant Dosha and to find balance with the three bodies; the mind, body and soul.
-Finding balance comes from using nutritional diets, herbs, aromatherapy, massage treatments, music, and meditation.
+Finding balance comes from using all of your senses: taste (nutrition), touch (body treatments), smell (aromatherapy), sight (colours), and hearing (music).

 OUR LOGO AND AYURVEDA